Consular Processing vs. Adjustment of Status

 Advantages of Adjustment of Status

-All adjustment of status applicants are permitted to obtain employment authorization, which allows dependent family members to work during the pendancy of the application and allows the principal applicant to use portability to work for a new employer once 180 days have passed and the I-140 has been approved.
+All Adjustment of Status applicants are permitted to obtain employment authorization (EAD) which allows dependent family members to work during the pendency of the application.
+Obtaining an EAD card also allows the principal applicant to use portability to work for a new employer once 180 days have passed and the I-140 has been approved.

-Adjustment of status is convenient in the sense that applicants may simply remain in the U.S. while the application is adjudicated, and need not travel abroad for an interview.
-In fact, for most employment-based petitions, no interview is required unless the applicant has previously been out of status; USCIS suspects fraud; portability is invoked; or USCIS randomly selects an applicant for an interview.
-If an interview is scheduled, attorneys are permitted to attend the interview with the applicant whereas no attorney representation is allowed at consulates.
+Adjustment of Status is convenient in the sense that applicants may simply remain in the United States while the application is adjudicated.
+Applicants need not travel abroad for an interview.
+In fact, for most employment-based petitions, no interview is required unless the applicant has previously been out of status, USCIS suspects fraud, portability is invoked, or USCIS randomly selects an applicant for an interview.
+If an interview is scheduled, attorneys are permitted to attend the interview with the applicant whereas no attorney representation is allowed at Consulates.

-The option to remain in the U.S. while the application is being processed is particularly important to aliens who have been unlawfully present in the United States for over 180 days in the past.
-Aliens who have been unlawfully present at some point for over 180 but less than 365 days are subject to a three year bar from readmission to the United States.
-Aliens who have been unlawfully present at some point for over 365 days are subject to a ten year bar from readmission to the United States.
+The option to remain in the United States while the application is being processed is particularly important to applicants who have been unlawfully present in the United States for over 180 days in the past.
+Applicants who have been unlawfully present at some point for over 180 but less than 365 days are subject to a three year bar from readmission to the United States.
+Applicants who have been unlawfully present at some point for over 365 days are subject to a ten year bar from readmission to the United States.

-The three and ten year bars are triggered by the alien’s departure from the United States.
-Therefore aliens who would subject themselves to the bar by leaving the U.S. are well advised to adjust status so that they do not have to leave the U.S. until after they have received permanent resident status.
-Once lawfully admitted to permanent resident status, aliens are no longer subject to the bars.
+The three and ten year bars are triggered by the applicant's departure from the United States.
+Therefore applicants who would subject themselves to the bar by leaving the United States are well advised to adjust status so that they do not have to leave the U.S. until after they have received permanent resident status.
+Once lawfully admitted in permanent resident status, applicants are no longer subject to the bars.

 Administrative Remedies are Available

-If USCIS denies an adjustment of status application, the alien may be placed in removal proceedings and the application could be renewed before an immigration judge.
-Alternatively, if the alien is maintaining H-1B status after the denial of the adjustment of status, then he cannot be placed into removal proceedings.
-He could appeal the denial of his adjustment of status application in federal district court.
+If USCIS denies an Adjustment of Status application, the applicant may be placed in removal proceedings where the application could be renewed before an immigration judge.
+Alternatively, if the applicant is maintaining H-1B status after the denial of the adjustment of status, then they cannot be placed into removal proceedings.
+Applicants can appeal the denial of Adjustment of Status applications in federal district court.

-Adjustment of Status applicants have the option of either filing the I-140 and I-485 concurrently or filing them consecutively.
+Adjustment of Status applicants have the option of either filing the I-140/I-130 and I-485 concurrently or filing them consecutively.
 The concurrent filing option is the best choice in most cases, as it shortens the overall time for adjudication.
-However, concurrent filing is not a good idea when it is questionable whether the I-140 will be approved because if the I-140 is denied, the I-485 will be automatically denied.
-Because it is expensive to file an I- 485 application (particularly if applications are being filed for an entire family), it is not worth spending the money unless the applicant is relatively certain that the I-140 will be approved.
+However, concurrent filing is not a good idea when it is questionable whether the I-140 will be approved because, if the I-140 is denied, the I-485 will be automatically denied.
+Because it is expensive to file an I-485 application (particularly if applications are being filed for an entire family), it is not worth spending the money unless the applicant is relatively certain that the I-140 will be approved.